-The net effect of the above is that, over the year, the funds of the charity increased by £1.5m (2015: £0.7m increase) to £117.8m (2015: £116.3m).
+The net effect of the above is that, over the year, the funds of the charity increased by £2.8m (2016: £1.5m increase) to £120.6m (2016: £117.8m).

-Weekend Mass attendance figures reduced by 4% (2% in 2015).
-The current sustained unfavourable economic conditions including low interest rates and falling investment income returns continues to put pressure on income streams overall, and parish offertory income decreased by 1.3%.
-While overall income from offertory, legacies and donations increased by £1.38m, this movement is mainly as a result of the grants that have been secured for parishes by the Fundraising team.
-Grants increased in 2016 by £1.0m to £1.3m (£0.3m 2015), which mitigates the fall in legacies to £0.4m (£1.1m 2015).
+Weekend Mass attendance figures reduced by only 1% (4% in 2016).
+This slowdown in falling mass numbers resulted in an increase in mass offertory of 1.8%.
+While overall income from offertory, legacies and donations fell by £0.5m, this movement is mainly as a result of a fall in other donations and grant income.
+There was an increase in the overall value of legacies that have been secured for parishes by the Development team of £1.2m, to £1.6m in 2017 (2016: £0.4m).
+Grants decreased in 2017 by £0.25m to £1.05m (£1.3m 2016).

-Costs rose with the substantial expenditure on the maintenance of churches, presbyteries and parish halls (due partly to the increase in available resources from grant income), as well as the on-going substantial commitment to our schools' programme.
+Costs rose with the substantial expenditure on the maintenance of churches, presbyteries and parish halls (due partly to the increase in available resources from grant income), Schools costs decreased, due to the change in accounting treatment of both the grant income and related expenditure on school building projects.
 Costs include those to train men for the priesthood, look after aged and sick priests, as well as the normal everyday costs of running parishes.
 Pressure on an increasingly ageing priest resource continues which has meant that further linking of parishes has been needed and will continue.
 Priests now need more and more to focus on their Eucharistic, Sacramental and Pastoral ministry, often being asked to take on dual or multiple roles.
 This has meant them having to delegate the historically administrative side of their roles to the laity, many of whom will prove a more expensive alternative.
 Central and administrative costs continue to feature with the ever increasing burden of statutory and regulatory controls imposed on the charity.
-Thus with falling parishioner and priest numbers, the trustees are mindful of the need for prudent financial resource management and also the need to continue to investigate increasing income streams going forwards.
+Thus with the general trend of falling parishioner and priest numbers, the trustees are mindful of the need for prudent financial resource management and also the need to continue to investigate increasing income streams going forwards.

-Cash Reserves
+Cash reserves

-The charity's total cash reserves decreased by £3.2m to £5.8m (2015: £0.7m decrease to £9.0m).
-Considerable cash was used for repairs, purchase and improvements to functional properties, several large grants were made to other charities in line with the Archdiocese's charitable objectives (see note 24, Related Parties Transactions p53) Unrestricted cash reserves in parishes increased by £1.5m to £9.2m (2015: £0.1m decrease to £7.7m) whilst Diocesan unrestricted cash reserves decreased by £2.3m to a deficit position of £9.8m (2015: £1.2 decrease to £7.5m deficit) being in the main a historic legacy of spending on schools and during 2016 also reflecting the timing of the receipt of various grants, together with increased central costs and grants paid to other charities as referred to above.
+The charity's total cash reserves decreased by £2.4m to £3.4m (2016: £3.2m decrease to £5.8m).
+Considerable cash was used for repairs, purchase and improvements to functional properties, several large grants and loans were made to other charities in line with the Archdiocese's charitable objectives (see Note 25, Related Parties Transactions page 56 and 57) Unrestricted cash reserves in parishes decreased by £0.9m to £7.3m (2016: £1.5m increase to £8.2m) whilst Diocesan unrestricted cash reserves decreased by £1.8m to a deficit position of £11.6m (2016: £2.3m decrease to £9.8m deficit) being in the main a historic legacy of spending on schools and during 2017 also reflecting the timing of the receipt of various grants, together with increased central costs, loans and grants made to other charities as referred to above.